MicrosoftDocs/Advertising/advertising/hotel-service/hotel-campaigns.md

 * Updated API to match search and retail API structure.
 (Only the web user interface version will be available prior to API enablement.)

-Advertisers can run campaigns from both Hotel Center and hotel campaigns, but you’ll still need to upload feeds through the Hotel Center.
+Advertisers can run campaigns from both Hotel Center and hotel campaigns, but you'll still need to upload feeds through the Hotel Center.

 To use hotel campaigns please follow the steps outlined in the [Hotel price ads overview](../hotel-ads/).